-This artwalk starts at the Common Market in South End on Tremont Avenue and takes you down Tremont and then out Hawkins Street and back to the Common Market.
+This artwalk starts at the Common Market in South End on Tremont Avenue and takes you down Tremont and then out Hawkins Street and ends at Atherton Mill.
 Mostly murals, one amazing mosaic, and photographic panels.
 Tag the artist in your photos and enjoy the walk.

 PARKING: Paid deck along Doggett Street and on street parking